andy64lol/ChronoTale/README.md

 ## Method 1
 ---

-Clone it using git clone
+Clone this repository using git clone

 and then use cd ~/ChronoTale/

+after that use source venv/bin/activate

 Lastly just launch it